 c. acting as a communication channel between the Board of Directors and the Chief Executive Officer (or, in the absence of the Chief Executive Officer, the executive officer or officers authorized to act in such capacity);

-d. in collaboration with the Chief Executive Officer, setting the Board’s agenda;
+d. in collaboration with the Chief Executive Officer, setting the Board of Directors' agenda; and

 e. serving as a point of contact for stockholders of the company who wish to communicate with the independent directors of the company;